sonyakovaa/sonyakovaa/README.md

 :wave: Hi!
 My name is Sonya.
-I'm 19 years old.

 :computer: I'm a 2nd year student at SSU, specialising in mathematical support and administration of information systems.